mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 **Venue:** QIB Board Room 9.30am

--	Analyses of sequences created earlier in the week
+-	Analyses of sequences created earlier in the week with Mark Pallen

 ***